GTD for Beginners: Getting Things Done Explained Simply (5 Steps)

 Step 4: Reflect (the weekly review)

 Without the weekly review, items accumulate in the capture system without being clarified, projects stall without next actions, and the system gradually stops being trusted.
-By the time this is noticeable, the system feels like a burden rather than a support, and the temptation is to abandon it rather than run the review that would restore it.
-Most GTD implementations that fail do so not because the five-step framework is wrong but because the weekly review is skipped.
+Most GTD implementations that fail do so not because the five-step framework is wrong but because the weekly review is consistently skipped.

 Step 5: Engage